Climate strategy

 Compared to other industries, the watchmaking industry has low direct greenhouse gas emissions (Scope 1) and indirect emissions related to energy purchase (Scope 2).

-Nevertheless, Swatch Group is working hard to reduce not only its direct emissions, but also the emissions of its entire value chain, both upstream and downstream, beyond energy purchase (Scope 3).
+Nevertheless, Swatch Group is committed to reducing not only its direct emissions but also the emissions across its entire value chain, including upstream and downstream activities (Scope 3).

-The ambition of Swatch Group is climate neutrality by 2050, with intermediary targets set on Scope 1 and Scope 2 for 2030 and 2040.
+The ambition of Swatch Group is climate neutrality in Scopes 1 and 2 by 2050, with intermediary targets set on Scope 1 and Scope 2 for 2030 and 2040.
 A target for Scope 3 and intermediary targets for Scope 3 will be announced once a concrete action plan is ready to publish.

 Greenhouse gas reduction targets and measures